Skip to content

 What do you do next?

-The Surviving Sepsis campaign developed a management algorithm for children, and while it is useful, there’s a lot of information, for many different teams in a small space.
-Firstly, when you look closely, the lower half (in black) is actually all about management in a Paediatric Intensive Care (PICU) setting -treatment of refractory shock and advanced haemodynamic monitoring.
-For paediatric emergency physicians, there is a lot that has to happen first!
+The Surviving Sepsis campaign developed a management algorithm for children, and while it is useful, it contains a lot of information for many different teams in a small space.
+Firstly, when you look closely, the lower half (in black) is actually all about management in a Paediatric Intensive Care unit (PICU) setting—treatment of refractory shock and advanced haemodynamic monitoring.
+For paediatric emergency physicians, a lot has to happen first!
 Let’s break it down.

-The first thing that the international guidelines asks us to do is get intravenous or intraosseous access.
+The first thing that the international guidelines ask us to do is get intravenous or intraosseous access.
 Please only have three tries at getting intravenous access and if this isn’t successful, go straight to intraosseous access.
-It’s a great safe route and can be much easier to get than intravenous especially in children with complex medical conditions whom may be difficult to cannulate.
-Although it may feel like using an IO in an awake child will be traumatic , flushing with 0.5mg/kg of 2% lignocaine before you infuse fluids, antibiotics and other drugs, will reduce the pain.
+It’s a great, safe route and can be much easier to get than intravenous, especially in children with complex medical conditions who may be difficult to cannulate.
+Although it may feel like using an IO in an awake child will be traumatic, flushing with 0.5mg/kg of 2% lignocaine before you infuse fluids, antibiotics and other drugs will reduce the pain.

 Test, tests, tests